PLP-Database-DEPT/psd-05/README.md

-# SQL Assignment Week 5: Database Indexing and Optimization
+# 📝 Assignment: Database Indexing and Optimization

 ## 🎯 **Learning Objectives**
 * ➕ Add indexes to tables and analyze their impact on query performance.